Import the model object

 Given this, we recommend:

-• If there is a clear knee, then use knee fits.
+If there is a clear knee, then use a fit mode that includes a knee.